mulle-sde/mulle-sde/README.md

 mulle-sde dependency add https://github.com/madler/zlib/archive/v1.2.11.tar.gz
 ```

+You can also embed dependencies in your project, if you want to build them within your project.
-Dependencies can have nested dependencies. mulle-sde will resolve them all
+*Dependencies* can have nested *dependencies*. mulle-sde will resolve them all
 and build them in the appropriate order.

 This the most powerful aspect of mulle-sde.
 See the